-Thursday night, June 8, was the launch of APAFEST – Rise, a music and dance showcase of student output from the Academy for the Performing Arts at the University of Trinidad and Tobago (UTT-APA) with inputs from the M-Tech and Animation departments.
+Thursday night, June 8, was the launch of Rise: a production of APAFEST, a music and dance showcase of student output from the Academy for the Performing Arts at the University of Trinidad and Tobago (UTT-APA) with inputs from the M-Tech and Animation departments.
 This is the first part of the three-pronged performing arts festival at the university where more than 100 students and exchange students from the US, UK and Columbia presented an epic evening of the works of Boogsie, Beethoven and Belasco, Patesar, pan and percussion.

 “Practice makes perfect” is an adage that can be suitably applied to the output of the musicians from the APA music studios.
 Having been around from the inception six years ago, Thursday night’s performances showed a marked improvement in quality.
 One is easily swayed in the belief that the catalyst for this transformation in technique in string and horn ensemble playing, and renewed enthusiasm among the corps of musicians was a result of the recent appointment of conductor Kwamé Ryan as Director of the Academy for the Performing Arts.
 There is certainly a move towards quality and away from the “cascade of high mediocrity” that plagued those early years.